Movies, Twitter, basketball, bulldogs (and other things) with NY Times best-selling author Shea Serrano

 “Movies (And Other Things)” is Serrano’s third book and fourth project with illustrator Arturo Torres.
 The two teamed up for New York Times best-selling books “The Rap Yearbook” and “Basketball (And Other Things),” and also produced an e-book about “The Office” called “Conference Room, Five Minutes.”

-MOAT is not a definitive history of movies, or anything close to it.
+MAOT is not a definitive history of movies, or anything close to it.
 It’s quite literally a book about movies with a strong emphasis on the (and other things).
 It’s 30 delightfully engaging chapters of not serious questions written quite seriously.
 Serrano digs deep to consider the dinosaur in the Jurassic World series: were the raptors just misunderstood?
 He compares tough-guy dog owners, ranks movie villains by which would be the best hang and breaks down who “gets it the worst” in the Kill Bill series.

 Serrano’s book tour comes to Third Place Books in Seward Park on Friday, Oct.
 11 at 7 p.m.
 Space for the event is limited and free tickets will be available starting at 4 p.m. at the door and will be limited to the first to arrive.
+There will be about 100 seats available and some overflow for standing room.

 The Seattle Times recently gave Shea a call ahead of his visit to our city.
-In the spirit of MOAT, this is a series of questions about movies (and many other things).
+In the spirit of MAOT, this is a series of questions about movies (and many other things).

 What was your inspiration for the project?